revsys/revsys-nuremberg/README.md

 # HLS Nuremberg Trials Project

-> This is a Django client for the digital archives of the Nuremberg Trials
+> This is a Django web site for the digital archives of the Nuremberg Trials
 > Project maintained by the Harvard Law Library.
 It is intended as a
 > open-access web app for scholars, researchers, and members of the public,
 > exposing the digitized documents, full-text trial transcripts, and rich